Begin your journey...

 -

-Family history of mental health problems
+Family history of mental health or substance use problems

 Most families are not prepared to cope with learning their loved one has a mental health issue.
 It can be physically and emotionally trying and can make us feel vulnerable to the opinions and judgments of others.
-If you think you or someone you know may have a mental or emotional problem, it is important to remember there is hope and help.
+If you think you or someone you know may have a mental or emotional problem, it is important to remember there is hope, and help.

-WHAT IS MENTAL A MENTAL HEALTH ISSUE?
+WHAT IS A MENTAL ILLNESS OR SUBSTANCE USE ISSUE?

 Are you or someone you know living with mental health problems?
 Experiencing one or more of the following can be an early indicator of a problem: